icclab/Arcus-Energy-Monitor/README.md

 Arcus-Energy-Monitor
 ====================

+- This tool is no longer supported instead go to: https://github.com/icclab/arcus-energy-monitoring-tool

 The Arcus energy monitoring tool is a tool to understand how energy is consumed in an Openstack cluster.
 At present, it simply extracts information from Ceilometer (put there via kwapi) and displays it on a reasonably straightforward quite interactive JS based frontend.

 We are of course working to make it more feature rich.